 Southfield Public School District recognizes the intricate and demanding nature of test-taking, a process that can pose challenges for many students.
 What truly matters is the consistent performance of students over time.
 The insights gathered from test data guide our instructional strategies and emphasize the unique needs of each student.

 Tests are getting harder, and sometimes if scores go down, it doesn't mean students are doing worse, It might just mean that the test itself is more complicated.

-Standardized test scores provide a snapshot of student content competency levels at a specific time, and they are important, as are letter grades.
-However, educational trends are shifting, and standardized test results are just a part of a student's overall portfolio.
+Standardized test scores offer a snapshot of a student's grasp of content at a specific moment, and they certainly hold significance, much like letter grades.
+However, the educational landscape is evolving, and while standardized test results remain relevant, they're just one part of the big picture.

 Assessment Schedule and Information

 At Southfield Public Schools, we're excited to share the variety of assessments we'll be using this year to support your child's learning journey.
 These assessments include:

 - WIDA ACCESS WIDA Alternate ACCESS for ELLs (K-12)

 - AP Exams (9-12)

 - Locally designed assessments (K-12)